fserb/canvas2D/README.md

 Modern Canvas 2D API
 ====================

-This repo contains proposal for an updated modern version of the Canvas 2D API.
+This repo contains proposal for an updated version of the Canvas 2D API.

 Feature list
 ------------